-PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall provide evidence to the Executive Director of the location of the disposal site for all excavated material from the site, including any building or construction debris resulting from the demolition of the existing structures.
-Should the dump site be located in the Coastal Zone, a coastal development permit shall be required
+Prior to issuance of the Coastal Development Permit, the applicant shall provide evidence to the Executive Director of the location of the disposal site for all excavated material from the site, including any building or construction debris resulting from the demolition of the existing structures.
+Should the dump site be located in the Coastal Zone, a coastal development permit shall be required not exceed two feet in height, that are directed downward, and use bulbs that do not exceed 60 watts, or the equivalent, unless a higher wattage is authorized by the Executive Director.